Android quick start

 Target Platforms

-This quick start guide shows you how to get Heap set up in an Android application that primarily uses the Android View framework for creating the user interface.
+This quick start guide shows you how to get Heap set up in an Android application that uses the Android View or Jetpack Compose frameworks for creating the user interface.

 After completing the setup process, you'll be able to: